 Heck yeah you can braise radishes.
-In fact, we’d go so far as to say braising radishes is tantamount to an art form.
-When subjected to gentle heat, radishes’ vibrant fire engine red fades to the palest shade of pink, and their peppery rawness gives way to an almost sweet nuttiness.
+In fact, we’d go so far as to say braised radishes are tantamount to an art form.
+When subjected to gentle heat, radishes’ vibrant fire engine red fades to the palest shade of pink and their peppery rawness gives way to an almost sweet nuttiness, similar to what happens when you roast radishes.
 Trust the French to make something even lovelier than in its natural state with a simple, spare touch—and the technique couldn’t be easier or less expensive.
-It’s an easy and elegant side dish that, as the author notes, makes a stylish accompaniment to roast chicken or poached white fish or, we daresay, braised pork.–Renee Schettler Rossi
+It’s an easy and elegant side dish that, as the author notes, makes a stylish accompaniment to roast chicken, fish, or pork.–Renee Schettler Rossi

 *What Are Breakfast Radishes?

 This braised radishes recipe calls for breakfast radishes, which are a white-tipped variety of radish that tends to be milder than its rotund red counterpart.
 The elongated shape of the breakfast radish lends a subtle elegance to the table—and for that reason they are quite often preferred for entertaining.

 - Using a sharp paring knife, trim the tips and tops from the radishes.
 Rinse the radishes thoroughly in cold water, rubbing the radishes with your fingers to remove any dirt.
 (If using round red radishes in place of slender breakfast radishes, cut them in half or, if large, in quarters.)
 Place the radishes in a sauté pan that’s large enough to comfortably hold the radishes in a single layer.